 Failure testing of nickel plating

-I would like to test the integrity of a nickel plating (IAW Mil-C-26074 [link by ed. to spec at TechStreet]E CLASS 2, .0015 MIN THICKNESS) on a part.
+I would like to test the integrity of a nickel plating (IAW Mil-C-26074 [linked by editor to free spec at Defense Logistics Agency, dla.mil]E CLASS 2, .0015 MIN THICKNESS) on a part.
 Please tell me what the MOST harmful environment is for the plating.
 I need to know what will cause the plating to flake off, wear down, or be destroyed in some other way.Vince Vendetti

 Naval Surface Warfare Center - Dahlgren VA